IsaiahBideshi/clipx/README.md

 Built with Electron, React, and Supabase.

 > [!WARNING]
 > Still under development.
-No download is currently available yet.
+Bugs may exist.

 ## Features
 - <b>Video Trimming</b> — Cut clips down to its main purpose